-May 1996 is the last Friends of the Library Newsletter we have, but the first Books and Beyond we have is from October 1996.
-We hope to find the missing June-September editions exist, but we are searching for them to complete the collection!
+May 1996 is the last Friends of the Library Newsletter we have, but the first Books and Beyond was the October 1996 edition.
+We are not sure if the June-September editions exist, but we are searching for them to complete the collection!

 Surfing is the hot topic in October 1996 – not the big waves at Cocoa Beach, but the internet in the library!
 The Discover Broadway at the Library series with the Florida Theatrical Association, moderated by Ben Brotemarkle of WMFE 90.7 FM is back for the 1996-1997 season.
 The December Books and Beyond promotes Library Open Forums scheduled monthly through March 1997 with Library Director Dorothy Field and the administrative staff.

 In January, Music in the Library and Discover Broadway in the Library continue and Second Saturday features the Festival Chamber Singers from the Bach Festival Choir under the direction of Dr. John Sinclair.
 The February edition promotes the Quest Line reference service.
 The April B&B promotes MAYL, the library’s home delivery service.
 MAYL began in 1974 as Mailbox Access From Your Library, but the meaning changed to Materials Access From Your Library since most items were no longer mailed but delivered.
 Authors Loreen Leedy and Ed Bloor participated in Reading Fest in October 1997 and the library announced that Library On Line was live!

 Smokey Joe’s Café was next in the Discover Broadway series in January, and Dr. John Sinclair and the Festival Chamber Singers from the Bach Festival Choir perform for Second Saturday.
 The June issue promotes the release of Library On Line Second Edition with the ability to request items for home delivery, leave a question for reference staff, leave a comment or suggestion and access a periodical database of magazines.